-ALRAESA was established in Windhoek, Namibia, in August 2003.
-Its membership consist of the law reform agencies of Kenya, Lesotho, Malawi, Namibia, South Africa, Tanzania, Uganda, Zambia, Zanzibar, Zimbabwe, Mauritius, Swaziland, Botswana and Rwanda.
+ALRAESA was established in Windhoek, Namibia, in August, 2003.
+Its membership consists of Law Reform Agencies of Kenya, Lesotho, Malawi, Namibia, South Africa, Tanzania, Uganda, Zambia, Zanzibar, Zimbabwe, Mauritius, Swaziland, Botswana and Rwanda.

 The Association’s work is organized at regional and country level, focusing on the citizen as the driver of change.
 ALRAESA provides a podium for comparative knowledge sharing in matters related to Law Reform.
 It also brings law reform knowledge to national and local actors and facilitates dialogue in support of Law review processes.

 Over the years since its establishment, ALRAESA has held annual conferences in different countries amongst its membership, the last having been hosted by the Namibia Law Reform Commission.
 The annual conferences present opportunities for the ALRAESA membership to hold Annual General and Executive meetings.
 They have also been used as avenues to share experiences on emerging areas in Law Reform in the Continent.
 It is against this backdrop that Kenya Law Reform Commission is hosting this year’s Annual Conference on the 28th-29th November in Nairobi, Kenya.

 Significantly, with the current political impasse in the Country, Law reform is seen as the most logical step in aiding the country’s healing and upholding its democracy.
 Modernization of the law is a fundamental operational principle for law reform.
 The desire for improved provisions for the better expression and protection of human rights has been raised from time to time not only in Kenya but in the continent.